.

 The Teachings of Iyer -- Part One

-[Note: the following approach is my interpretation of Iyer's methods as taught to me by my Vedic astrology teacher Hart de Fouw.]
+[Note: the following approach is my interpretation of Iyer's methods as taught to me by my priceless Vedic astrology teacher Hart de Fouw, to whom I am forever grateful.]

 Sheshadri Iyer was one of the most brilliant Vedic astrologers of the 20th century, and among his many advances, he shared tremendous new insights on how to use divisional charts (Vargas).